You may also like

 Syrian culture was not excluded from the crisis of asylum and diaspora that Syrians are still going through since the outbreak of the crisis in the country in March 2011.
-The Syrian culture also migrated via other means, including jumping on dangerous fishing boats like a massive number of Syrians did, and thus a significant aspect of their culture crossed the boundaries of space to the nowhere far from its cradle, where there are no barrel bombs, no black flags, and no hordes of warring armies.
+The Syrian culture also migrated via other means, including jumping on dangerous fishing boats as a massive number of Syrians did, and thus a significant aspect of their culture crossed the boundaries of space to nowhere far from its cradle, where there are no barrels bombs, no black flags, and no hordes of warring armies.
 And so, the ties of a civilization and a culture as ancient as human history were severed, just like those of Syrian families were severed in escape from violence.

 To where papers, pens, inks, and colors can find a calm and safe haven that allow creative thoughts to flow over the Arab and international cultural scene again, most of the country’s creators, famous writers and fine artists at the Arab and perhaps international levels moved, as well as Syrians working in music, theater, and cinema who have influenced the Arab cultural life for decades, those who cannot be enumerated by our lines.

 Syria’s cultural heritage has also been exposed over the first decade of the crisis to dangers and cases of looting, theft, and illegal trafficking of cultural property without being seen or solved.
 Also, significant archaeological sites and monuments have been destroyed or severely damaged, according to UNESCO.

 The Syrian cuisine, and its unique dishes, became famous throughout the diaspora, and the Arab drama funded by the Arab Gulf was invigorated by the works of Syrian artists.
 The Syrian culture wrote new cultural pages with the flavor of current events in their country.